Sarah-Hesham-2022/Brain-Tumor-Detection_CNN-and-Deployment/README.md

 At the end I have made a python code to use my .h5 file, i.e. deep learning model to test new data randomly selected from the internet.
 Simple Model Deployment.

-I have also uploaded the random pictures 10.
+I have also uploaded the random pictures from google search 10.